KJYR

 KJYR (104.5 MHz) is a non-profit FM radio station licensed to Newport, Washington, and serving the Spokane metropolitan area.
 The station is owned by the Growing Christian Foundation, and broadcasts a Christian adult contemporary radio format.

 KJYR has an effective radiated power (ERP) of 87,000 watts.
 Its transmitter is on Moon Hill in Cusick, Washington, near the Pend Oreille River.
-Because its tower is about 50 miles north of Spokane, KJYR also has booster stations in Spokane, Chewelah, Colville and Sand Point, Idaho.
+Because its tower is about 50 miles north of Spokane, KJYR also has translators in Spokane, Chewelah, Colville and Sand Point, Idaho.
 They all operate on 104.5 MHz.

 History

 Launch

-Originally assigned KMJY-FM in 1989 and receiving its broadcast license in 1990, this station was assigned the KQQB-FM call sign by the Federal Communications Commission on December 21, 2005.